-to increase lending through existing AMCs.
+In this paper, we empirically evaluate whether lending through AMCs allowed BHCs to mitigate capital requirements, limit exposure to mortgage-related losses, and engage in riskier lending.
+In our first set of tests we find that undercapitalized BHCs are more likely to establish an AMC or to increase lending through existing AMCs.
 These relationships cease to exist during the period of regulatory uncertainty when capital arbitrage was almost eliminated by regulators.
 The evidence suggests that by lending through AMCs as opposed to lending through ADIs, BHCs can circumvent their capital requirements.

 We then document that BHC mortgage-related losses are positively related to the extent of OTD lending by ADIs, but unrelated to the extent of OTD lending by AMCs.
 To show this, we exploit the 2007 shutdown of the secondary loan market that led to significant amounts of already originated-to-distribute and rapidly deteriorating loans accumulating on lenders' balance sheets (Purnanandam (2011)).
-Our results are consistent with BHCs being able to avoid loan losses from their AMCs' loan portfolios.
+Our results are consistent with BHCs being able to avoid loan losses from their AMC loan portfolios.

-We then compare the lending standards of AMCs and ADIs within a BHC.
-Using ZIP code- level representative borrower framework, we show that AMCs tend to lend to borrowers with lower credit scores, higher loan-to-income ratios, and lower incomes as compared to ADIs' borrowers.4 We further confirm the ZIP code-level evidence using a sample of about 1.4 million individual loans originated in 2005-2006 by ADIs and AMCs of BHCs.
-Using the loan-level data, we find that, in addition to lending to riskier borrowers, AMCs tend to originate riskier types of loans such as adjustable-rate and interest-only mortgages.
+Using a ZIP code-level representative borrower framework, we show that AMC borrowers tend to have lower credit scores, higher loan-to-income ratios, and lower incomes as compared to ADI borrowers.
+We further confirm the ZIP code-level evidence using a sample of about 1.4 million individual loans originated in 2005-2006 by ADIs and AMCs of BHCs.
+Using the loan-level data, we also find that AMCs tend to originate riskier types of loans such as adjustable-rate and interestonly mortgages.
 Furthermore, AMC borrowers are 5% more likely than ADI borrowers to become delinquent or default on their loans within two years of origination.
 This 5% default differential is economically significant given the average delinquency and default rate of 9% in our loan-level sample.

-The ZIP code-level and loan-level results uniformly confirm that precrisis AMCs' lending standards were inferior to those of ADIs.
+These ZIP code-level and loan-level results are consistent with precrisis AMC lending standards being inferior to those of ADIs.
 We offer a set of robustness tests to illustrate that our conclusions cannot be explained by (i) differences in the extent to which AMCs and ADIs participate in the securitization market (GSE or privately securitized loans, subprime loans, etc.); (ii) ADIs serving a wider set of consumer finance market segments as compared to AMCs; (iii) potential differences in AMC and ADI considerations regarding a parent BHC's reputation.

-Finally, we illustrate that our results are not specific to the sample of MCs that are affiliated with BHCs.
-We quantify the economic effect of aggregate MC lending on consumer default rates.
+Finally, we illustrate that our results are not specific to the sample of MCs that are affiliated with

-4Similarly, Carey, Post, and Sharpe (1998) document that finance companies tend to lend to riskier and more leveraged corporate borrowers.
+&lt;sup>5Similarly, Carey, Post, and Sharpe (1998) document that finance companies tend to lend to riskier and more leveraged corporate borrowers.

-Specifically, we show that MCs' (AMCs and independent MCs-IMCs-combined) precrisis market share had statistically and economically significant effect on aggregate ZIP code-level mortgage delinquency and foreclosure rates during the 2007-2008 period.
-A one-standard-deviation increase in precrisis MC market share is associated with a 1.4% (1.2%) increase in delinquency (foreclosure) rates.
-The economic effect of the MC activity on mortgage defaults is similar in magnitude to that of subprime lending.
+BHCs.
+Specifically, we show that a one-standard-deviation increase in 2005-2006 MC market share (AMCs and independent MCs-IMCs-combined) is associated with a 1.4% (1.2%) increase in ZIP code-level mortgage delinquency (foreclosure) rates.
+The economic effect is similar in magnitude to that of subprime lending.